by Alison Suko

 An annual election must be made on the pass through entity’s original, timely-filed Idaho tax return.
 Once the election is made, it is irrevocable for that tax year.
 The election must be signed by all members of the electing entity or by an officer, manager, or member with authorization to make these decision on behalf of all other owners.

 Payments can be made using the Idaho State Tax Commission’s QuickPay, a business’ existing TAP account, or by mailing in a check with Idaho Form 41ES.
-It must be made by the original filing due date (the 15th day of the fourth month following the close of the taxable year) in order to be applied to the owner’s tax return filed for the same year.
+The entity’s tax must be paid prior to the filing of the owner’s tax return in order to be applied to a return filed for the same year.
 ABE payments are deductible in the year they are paid, so a payment made before December 31, 2022 will be deducted on the owners 2022 tax return.
 If the amount paid is more than the owner’s Idaho tax liability, the excess is refunded.

 If you own an interest in a pass through entity and are looking for ways to lower your federal income tax bill, you may want to consider whether an ABE election would work for you.
 Contact your tax professional to see if this is an option for you and how much tax could be saved.